FIRRM

-Chromosome 1 open reading frame 112, is a protein that in humans is encoded by the C1orf112 gene, and is located at position 1q24.2.
-C1orf112 encodes for seventeen variants of mRNA, fifteen of which are functional proteins.
-C1orf112 has a determined precursor molecular weight of 96.6 kDa and an isoelectric point of 5.62.
-C1orf112 has been experimentally determined to localize to the mitochondria, although it does not contain a mitochondrial targeting sequence.
+FIGNL1-interacting regulator of recombination and mitosis, is a protein that in humans is encoded by the gene FIRRM (previously C1orf112), and is located at position 1q24.2.
+FIRRM encodes for seventeen variants of mRNA, fifteen of which are functional proteins.
+FIRRM has a determined precursor molecular weight of 96.6 kDa and an isoelectric point of 5.62.
+FIRRM has been experimentally determined to localize to the mitochondria, although it does not contain a mitochondrial targeting sequence.

 Gene

 The gene spans 192,073 base pairs, with 29 different exons.
 C1orf112 is located at position 1q24.2.
 C1orf112 shares antisense coding regions with C1orf156 and SCYL3.

 Location of chromosome 1 open reading frame 112 in context of other genes within the region 1q24.2.
 Image courtesy of National Center for Biotechnology Information (NCBI).

 Protein

 There are currently eight experimentally determined RefSeq isoforms.
 C1orf112 has a domain of unknown function DUF4487.

 Composition

 Compositional analysis through SAPS predicted much less glycine and much more leucine than expected relative to other human protein sequences.
 This characteristic is conserved across primate orthologs.
 A mixed charge cluster was found in Isoform X1 from position 747 to 805, indicating that this segment may be aqueous and tightly bound.
 This mixed charge cluster is only partially conserved across orthologs.